early-riser18/YouBikeML/README.md

 Make sure to set `APP_ENV=local`
 ## Container
-This service is run in the cloud in a container.
-You can test the containerized environment by running `./docker/docker_script.sh` and select the option accordingly:
+This service is run in the cloud in a container and you can test the containerized environment locally.
+Build all Docker resources by running once `docker compose -f ./docker/compose.yaml build`

+Then you can test the containerized env by running `./docker/docker_script.sh` and select the option accordingly:

 `1) Test Locally`: Build image and run code in a containarized local environment
 <br>`2) Test Lambda`: Build image and launch a local lambda function emulator.
 You can then make calls to it with `curl "http://localhost...` to simulate the cloud lamdbda function behavior.